Housing

 • If the applicant has a family member (spouses who can furnish a civil marriage certificate, children, dependents) of Turkish nationals and foreign nationals holding residence permit, work permit or registered under international protection,

 If the applicant has any substantiating document of the above-mentioned situations, they should provide the PDMM with the relevant supportive documents.
-The applicant is registered at the Temporary Accommodation Centers if they do not fall under these categories.
+The applicant is registered at the Temporary Accommodation Centres if they do not fall under these categories.
 At the Temporary Accommodation Center that they are referred to, the applicant is fingerprinted, and a security check is conducted.
 The applicant is required to stay at the Temporary Accommodation Centre during the procedure.
 The applicant is issued the Temporary Protection Identification Card after the security check.
 If the applicant cannot pass the security check, they are interviewed by the PDMM prior to any other action.
-PDMM issues a decision on an individual basis if the applicant is assessed to be excluded from temporary protection.[6]
+PDMM issues a decision on an individual basis if the applicant is assessed to be excluded from temporary protection.[8]

 Urban and rural areas

-Refugees rent houses or live in blighted neighborhoods.
-Many face harsh living conditions and lack healthy housing.
-Poor economic conditions lead to cramped, unhealthy apartments, affecting their health.
-The level of inclusion and quality of accommodation of temporary protection beneficiaries varies from one province to another.
-After 2021, the rising cost of living in urban areas has had a devastating impact on refugees and deteriorated their living conditions.[10]
-Disputes between property proprietors and Syrian tenents have increased.
-In Istanbul, Syrians feared being deported if they filed a lawsuit against an unlawful rent increase.
+Disputes between property owners and Syrian tenents have increased.
+Syrians feared being deported if they filed a lawsuit against an unlawful rent increase[17].
 Frequently, property owners file complaints against Syrian tenants in an effort to evict them and re-rent the property at a higher price.
-This may result in the deportation of some Syrian nationals.[11]
+This may result in the deportation of some Syrian nationals.[18]
 Additionally, CIMER-related complaints about Syrians increased.
-Particularly, property owners lodge complaints against Syrians to have them deported when they oppose unlawful requests for rent increases.[12]
+Particularly, property owners lodge complaints against Syrians to have them deported when they oppose unlawful requests for rent increases.[19]

 [1] Article 37(3) TPR, as amended by Regulation 2018/11208.